 Before Starting School

-What do I need to provide for my child so that s/he is ready for school?
+What do I need to provide for my child so that they are ready for school?

 Is there anything else I can do to prepare my child for school?